vicoslab/dis_tutorial3/README.md

-# Exercise 3: The Turtlebot 4
+# Tutorial 3: The Turtlebot 4

 #### Development of Inteligent Systems, 2024